Syria rebels struggle to advance in new Aleppo offensive

 On the second day of an offensive they have billed as decisive, the rebels also threatened to take on local Kurdish militants - a move which would further complicate a war that has already spilled over Syria’s borders.

-Fighters reached by telephone from Beirut described fierce combat in several neighbourhoods of Aleppo, Syria’s commercial hub and the site of a two-month-long stalemate in the conflict.
+Fighters reached by telephone from Beirut described fierce combat in several neighborhoods of Aleppo, Syria’s commercial hub and the site of a two-month-long stalemate in the conflict.

 Armed with machineguns and homemade rockets, they said they faced a difficult task against an enemy hitting them with artillery and fighter jets.

-“We reached the middle of Suleiman al-Halibiya and liberated some neighbourhoods so I am still optimistic.
-But I‘m worried about our organisation.
+“We reached the middle of Suleiman al-Halibiya and liberated some neighborhoods so I am still optimistic.
+But I‘m worried about our organization.
 We can’t force the regime out.
 At best, I think we can advance some of our positions,” one fighter said, requesting anonymity.

 Other rebels told Reuters that one of the units fighting in the city had been surrounded.
 Another said some battalions were pulling out of the front line or had never joined the battle.